jinka/Personal-Blog/README.md

 # Project Title
 *****************
 ## Personal Blog
-This a personal web application and was generated with Python 3, Flask and PSQL Datatbase.
+This a personal Blog application and was generated with Python 3, Flask and PSQL Datatbase.

 # Project Description
 *******************
+This Blog you can view different blogs from different users.
+You can also view Random Quotes.

 # Setup/Installation Requirements
 *********************************